 Supplemented Foods

-Since the time of the Health Canada proposal, CHFA has voiced its concerns about supplemental ingredients that have minimum compliance limits.
-In September 2022, CHFA submitted Feedback on the Consultation for the Compliance of Supplemental Ingredients Declared on the Labels of Supplemented Foods.
+Since Health Canada's proposal, CHFA has voiced its concerns about supplemental ingredients that have minimum compliance limits.

 Current Advocacy Efforts

-- CHFA continues to advocate on reasonable upper tolerance limit for certain supplemental ingredients found in Part IV of the List of Permitted Supplemental Ingredients
+1. CHFA continues to advocate for a reasonable upper tolerance limit for certain supplemental ingredients found in Part IV of the List of Permitted Supplemental Ingredients.
+In September 2022, CHFA submitted Feedback on the Consultation for the Compliance of Supplemental Ingredients Declared on the Labels of Supplemented Foods.

-- Health Canada will lead an awareness campaign that will be released leading up to the the Supplement Foods label changes coming into force, with specific attention to at risk populations such as pregnant/breastfeeding women and youth.
+2. Health Canada will lead an awareness campaign that will be released leading up to the Supplemented Foods label changes coming into force, with specific attention to at risk populations such as pregnant/breastfeeding women and youth.
 CHFA will be an active participant throughout this consultation.
+On May 18, 2023, CHFA submitted Feedback on the Strategy for Awareness on Supplemented Food Labelling.

 Additional Resources